frankelavsky/academic_homepage/_posts/2024-02-14-strange-avatars.markdown

 I think it is really interesting that in this productivity exercise, many of the other students in our class carry some assumptions about what productivity is or how to frame their problem or solution spaces.
 For example:
 - There are normative "good" things that people should conform to (such as concepts like "self-motivation")
 - Continuing that, individualistic productivity is an ideal outcome (people should be productive all on their own)
-- The idea that "intrinsic" motivation is even real (cognitive science would argue that most everything is external)
+- The idea that "intrinsic" motivation is even real (cognitive science would argue that most all cognitive activity is a result of external stimulus in some way or another, whether based on present, past, or future stimulus or imagined stimulus)
 - A lack of productivity is *bad* (perhaps the exercise itself motivates this) and should be "solved"
 - "Habits" are intrinsically related to productivity (what even IS a habit?)
 - The experiential neutrality of tech intervention (IE, that a pop-up or reminder isn't good or bad, painful or wonderful, it's just neutral)